lukamiletic95/papers/Background.md

 Blockchain is, in its essence, nothing more than a linked list of blocks which contain particular data [3].
 Links are modeled using cryptographic hash functions.
 Since it is replicated on many devices within a distributed network, a consensus protocol must be defined, so that all the devices can unanimously decide what the next block will be.
 Blockchain is based on a *State machine replication approach*.

-> State machine replication approach will b discussed later.
+> State machine replication approach will be discussed later.

 It is evident that blockchain became increasingly popular due to Bitcoin, however, it can be applied in a much more general way.
 It can be used not only for financial transactions, but also for any transactions that carry instructions, such as storing, querying and sharing data [4].

 That particular idea, that a transaction in a blockchain can be pretty much anything, is used in Tendermint.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExMTc2NzcxMzIsLTEzOTM1Njg3NDMsLT
+eyJoaXN0b3J5IjpbMTg2NDMyNDc1OSwtMTM5MzU2ODc0MywtMj
-IwOTE3Njk3NjQsLTY5Njc1MjYxMSwtMjA3MTE5MzY0NywtODQ1
+A5MTc2OTc2NCwtNjk2NzUyNjExLC0yMDcxMTkzNjQ3LC04NDU3
-NzQ5MzAzLDIxMzE5NDQyODUsLTE4OTExNDA3ODcsLTc2NTgyNz
+NDkzMDMsMjEzMTk0NDI4NSwtMTg5MTE0MDc4NywtNzY1ODI3Mj
-I5MiwtODY5MTU2NjYxLC0xMzE5NDM0MTE5LC0yMTExNTU0MjUy
+kyLC04NjkxNTY2NjEsLTEzMTk0MzQxMTksLTIxMTE1NTQyNTIs
-LC0xNDg2OTA5MTc3LC0xOTgyMjI3OTE1LC0zNTg5MjkzNzksMT
+LTE0ODY5MDkxNzcsLTE5ODIyMjc5MTUsLTM1ODkyOTM3OSwxMD
-AxODU3NDQyNywtNDQ4NDg4NDIwXX0=
+E4NTc0NDI3LC00NDg0ODg0MjBdfQ==
 -->